 6. Convenient and challenging: More benefits of high intensity interval training workouts are that they can solely be done with YOUR body!
 You don’t have to have any equipment to get a good workout.
 Whether you do speed intervals outside or do a circuit that involves squats, push-ups and sit-ups, you can pretty much do it anywhere!
 BUT you need to push yourself.
-Get out of your comfort zone and get that heart rate pumping a little faster!
+Get out of your comfort zone and get that heart rate pumping a little faster with HIIT workouts for weight loss!

 Whether your goals are weight loss, build muscle or overall get healthier, high intensity interval training can help you get there!
 Think about it this way, if it doesn’t challenge you, it won’t change you!